Community Health Worker Training

 Start Your Career on the Front Lines of Public Health

 Tuition Scholarship Available: Scroll to the bottom of the webpage for more details and application.

 Frontline public health worker who is a trusted member of and/or has a close understanding of the community served.
 In Oregon, CHWs are eligible for Medicaid reimbursement.

-CHWs work in health departments, medical clinics, community organizations & social service agencies.
+Community Health Workers work in health departments, medical clinics, community organizations and social service agencies.

 What you will learn:

 - Effective patient education and group facilitation strategies

 - Relationship building and strategies for supporting behavior change

 - Community advocacy: community needs assessments & community organizing